Theatre and Film and Television Studies BA

 - BTEC Level 3 Extended Diploma DDD in a related subject.

-- BTEC Level 3 Subsidiary Diploma D in any subject with A-Levels grades BB.
+- BTEC Level 3 Subsidiary Diploma D in any subject, with A-Levels grade BB.

 - International Baccalaureate Diploma 30 points.